Texas Genealogy & Local History Books & CDs

 Texas Local History: A Source Book for Available Town and Country Histories, Local Memoirs, and Genealogical Records icon

-Kentucky Colonization in Texas: a History of the Peters Colony icon
+Kentucky Colonization in Texas: A History of the Peters Colony

 Tennesseans in Texas: As Found in the 1850 Census of Texas icon